compsci-dami/Accenture-Data-Analysis/README.md

 <h1>Project Approach</h1>

-I tackled the problem using a structured 5-step approach:
+This problem was tackled using a structured 5-step approach:

 <li>Data Understanding:
 Comprehend the data model and domain specifics.
 <li>Data Cleaning:
--Clean and prepare datasets for accurate analysis.
+Clean and prepare datasets for accurate analysis.
-Data Modelling:
+<li>Data Modelling:
--Process and structure data to answer business questions effectively.
+Process and structure data to answer business questions effectively.
-Data Analysis:
+<li>Data Analysis:
--Uncover insights and create visualizations from the cleaned data.
+Uncover insights and create visualizations from the cleaned data.
-Business Recommendations:
+<li>Business Recommendations:
 Translate insights into actionable business strategies.

-How to Use This Repository
+<h1> How to Use This Repository</h1>

-Data Analysis Scripts
+<li>Data Analysis Scripts
 Located in the Analysis directory.
 Scripts for data cleaning, modelling, and analysis are provided.
-Presentation
+<li>Presentation
 A PDF containing the project presentation is included in the Presentation directory.